imsweb/naaccr-geocoder-review/README.md

 Download the latest version from the [Release page](https://github.com/imsweb/naaccr-geocoder-review/releases).

-The software is released as an executable JAR file; there is no installation required.
-Download the latest "-all" JAR file available and double-click it to start the application.
+The software is released as a zip file; there is no installation required.
+Download the latest "-all" zip file available, unzip it, and double-click the contained executable file to start the application.

 The application only supports input CSV files that have been processed by the NAACCR Geocoder.
 It expects the Geocoder results to be available in JSON in a column "OutputGeocodes".